Diesel is a Rapidly Declining Share of National Emissions Inventory

 Within the variety of diesel applications, emissions form heavy-duty diesel trucks and buses have fallen the most.
 Impressive reductions between 2008 and 2017 have also been achieved from other applications like equipment and marine vessels as more older technologies have been replaced with more modern and cleaner diesel technologies.

-More than half of the diesel commercial truck and bus fleet come with technology to achieve near-zero emissions of fine particles as required for new trucks manufactured beginning in 2007.
+Today, just over 49 percent of all diesel commercial vehicles come with technology to achieve near-zero NOx emissions required of new trucks manufactured beginning in 2010.
+As more of the truck fleet transitions to the latest near-zero emissions technologies we can expect further dramatic improvements in NOx reduction.
 Similar control technologies are integrated into off-road machines and equipment along with engines that power marine vessels and locomotives.
 As more of these older diesel engines are replaced with new cleaner models, we can expect further reductions in fine particle emissions from diesel sources.

 (2017, latest U.S. EPA data available)